dotnet/docs/docs/csharp/how-to/compare-strings.md

 - <xref:System.String.Equals%2A?displayProperty=nameWithType>
 - <xref:System.String.op_Equality%2A?displayProperty=nameWithType> and <xref:System.String.op_Inequality%2A?displayProperty=nameWithType>, that is, [equality operators `==` and `!=`](../language-reference/operators/equality-operators.md#string-equality), respectively

-perform a case-sensitive ordinal comparison, and in the case of <xref:System.String.Equals%2A?displayProperty=nameWithType> a <xref:System.StringComparison> argument can be provided to alter its sorting rules.
+perform a case-sensitive, ordinal comparison.
+In the case of <xref:System.String.Equals%2A?displayProperty=nameWithType>, a <xref:System.StringComparison> argument can be provided to alter its sorting rules.
 The following example demonstrates that:

 :::code language="csharp" interactive="try-dotnet-method" source="../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs" id="Snippet1":::

 The default ordinal comparison doesn't take linguistic rules into account when comparing strings.
 It compares the binary value of each <xref:System.Char> object in two strings.
 As a result, the default ordinal comparison is also case-sensitive.

 The test for equality with <xref:System.String.Equals%2A?displayProperty=nameWithType> and the `==` and `!=` operators differs from string comparison using the <xref:System.String.CompareTo%2A?displayProperty=nameWithType> and <xref:System.String.Compare(System.String,System.String)?displayProperty=nameWithType)> methods.
-While the tests for equality perform a case-sensitive ordinal comparison, the comparison methods perform a case-sensitive, culture-sensitive comparison using the current culture.
-Because the default comparison methods often perform different types of comparisons, we recommend that you always make the intent of your code clear by calling an overload that explicitly specifies the type of comparison to perform.
+They all perform a case-sensitive comparison.
+However, while the tests for equality perform an ordinal comparison, the `CompareTo` and `Compare` methods perform a culture-aware linguistic comparison using the current culture.
+Because these default comparison methods differ in the ways they compare strings, we recommend that you always make the intent of your code clear by calling an overload that explicitly specifies the type of comparison to perform.

 ## Case-insensitive ordinal comparisons